 - Be sure to check the visa requirements of the country you will visit.

 U.S. citizens can travel to most of the European countries as a tourist usually for maximum three months based on European Union regulations or Schengen Convention.
 Please note that the European Union and the Schengen area are two different zones and include different countries.
 Always before planning travels to other European countries, check with the country’s immigration officials the traveling regulations for U.S. citizens.
 Do take your passport and residence permit along when traveling inside Schengen or EU area.

 Final reports are required from all grantees, and an additional mid-year report from full-year grantees.

-In addition to the Fulbright Center reports, grantees are also required to write a separate report for the U.S. administrators of the program.
+In addition to Fulbright Finland reports, grantees are also required to write a separate report for the U.S. administrators of the program.
 Students and Distinguished Teacher Program grantees submit the report to the Institute of International Education (IIE) and scholars to the CIES (Council for International Exchange of Scholars).

 Grantee reports are required by the regulations of the Fulbright Program.
-The Fulbright Center submits copies of all reports to the Ministry of Education in Finland, the U.S. State Department, the J. William Fulbright Foreign Scholarship Board, CIES and IIE.
+Fulbright Finland submits copies of all reports to the Ministry of Education in Finland, the U.S. State Department, the J. William Fulbright Foreign Scholarship Board, CIES and IIE.
 Failure to submit these reports will hinder program administration and jeopardize future candidacy for Fulbright grant.
 Fulbright Specialists are required to submit an evaluation to CIES after completion of the visit to Finland.
-The Finnish host will submit an evaluation to the Fulbright Center.
+The Finnish host will submit an evaluation to Fulbright Finland.

-You can find the Fulbright Center reporting forms on the Feedback and Forms page.
+You can find the Fulbright Finland reporting forms on the Feedback and Forms page.